 Working with Teens

 This can be a difficult time to be a teenager.
-The research clearly shows that, but if you’re a parent, you don’t need to read the research to confirm what you already know.
+The research clearly shows this, but if you’re a parent, you don’t need to read the research to confirm what you already know.
 It’s also a tough time to be the parent of a teenager.
 It can feel like the world is much bigger and scarier than it used to be.

 How to Talk to Your Teen about Therapy